There are many reasons why one should learn martial arts, with self-defense ranking pretty high up on the list.

 The good thing about MMA is that your physical performance will increase across the board.
-Strength, stamina, speed and reflexes become better than what they were before.
+Strength, stamina, speed, and reflexes become better compared to their previous state.
 Sometimes this improvement will be all you need to stop an attacker dead in his tracks.
 MMA will show its weakness when you’re out in the streets.

 Useful for 2 or more attackers?
 Rating 2/5.
-You’ll become faster, stronger and able to move much faster but there aren’t any techniques for taking on multiple attackers.
+You’ll become faster, stronger, and able to move much faster but there aren’t any techniques for taking on multiple attackers.

 The Krav Maga system has become somewhat synonymous with the word “self-defense”.
 In Hebrew, Krav Maga means “contact fighting” and is recognized as the official self-defense discipline of the Israeli Defense Forces.

 The techniques outlined in Krav Maga appear complex but they are relatively simple to execute.
 You’ll need to practice on reflex and let instinct take over to master this discipline.
-Anyone can learn the techniques in Krav Maga regardless of height, weight or gender.
+Anyone can learn the techniques in Krav Maga regardless of height, weight, or gender.

-There are 3 basic pillars to follow: Neutralize, Simultaneous Attack and Defense and Attacking Vulnerabilities.
-Most of the techniques in Krav Maga are meant to move weapons away or disable it altogether to lessen the risk of getting hurt.
+There are 3 basic pillars to follow: Neutralize, Simultaneous Attack, and Defense and Attacking Vulnerabilities.
+Most of the techniques in Krav Maga are meant to move weapons away or disable it all together to lessen the risk of getting hurt.

 No self-defense list should be without Krav Maga – it’s that good!
-You’ll learn how to disarm a man with a threatening knife or a gunman in just a second.
-There’s striking techniques and grappling techniques that round out the things you can learn from the discipline.
+You’ll learn how to disarm a man with a knife or a gunman in just a second.
+There are striking techniques and grappling techniques that round out the things you can learn from the discipline.
 Once you learn Krav Maga you’ll stand a greater chance at survival than doing nothing.

 Useful for 2 or more attackers?
 Rating 4/5.
 You can do it if you’re quick and precise in your movements.
 The plus side is that you’ll have the training and the reflexes to think ahead and counter every move.

-Karate, one of the oldest and the most popular martial arts is a well-rounded discipline that incorporates plenty of punching, kicking, grappling and stances.
+Karate, one of the oldest and the most popular martial arts, is a well-rounded discipline that incorporates plenty of punching, kicking, grappling, and stances.
 If your idol was Mr. Miyagi in Karate Kid, then it makes sense that you’d choose Karate as your discipline for self-defense.

-Karate is solid in all regards.
+Karate is solid in all aspects.
 Some of the best blocks you’ll learn are here.
-Same goes for kicks, punches and throws, which could be useful in close-quarter situations.
+Same goes for kicks, punches, and throws, which could be useful in close-quarter situations.
 Keep in mind that not all of the karate moves you’ll be learning are for self-defense alone.
 So if you’re just picking out the ones that could get you out of a pinch, then the adage “simple moves are the best” can be applied here.

 Learning karate is relatively easy and it doesn’t cost much to train.
 You’ll learn how to think calmly and not get overwhelmed in emergency situations.
 You’ll learn to react faster and save precious seconds in survival scenarios.
 Karate shines in self-defense scenarios when you use power kicks and straight-yet-effective strikes to down the attacker.

-If not, there’s the more complicated elbow and knee strikes, spear hands and others.
-When you learn karate you’ll gain formidable weapons in the form of your arms and legs.
-To be truly effective you’ll need to increase your physical strength and become as fit as possible.
+If not, there’s the more complicated elbow and knee strikes, spear hands, and others.
+When you learn karate, you’ll gain formidable weapons in the form of your arms and legs.
+To be truly effective, you’ll need to increase your physical strength and become as fit as possible.

 Karate works well if you’re facing off against human threats and in instances where people are attacking you.
-The discipline shows you how to neutralize held weapons such as guns and knives at close range and how to deal damage using precise strikes to various weak points in the body.
+The discipline shows you how to neutralize held weapons such as guns and knives at close range and how to deal with damage using precise strikes to various weak points in the body.

 Useful for 2 or more attackers?
 Rating 4/5.
 You can strike quickly and down several threats without expending too much energy.

 He then traveled around the world and gained real combat experience while studying and coming in contact with other martial art systems.
 The culmination of Bruce Lee’s journey resulted in the discipline known as JKD.

 JKD schools have instructors that are well-versed in many disciplines.
-The book that Bruce Lee wrote about Jeet Kune Do is astounding.
+The book that Bruce Lee wrote about Jeet Kune Do was astounding.
 There are technical improvements on borrowed moves and sound reasoning on original theories.
 The discipline also hosts plenty of strategies that fare well against one or more attackers.

 It’s probably safe to say that no two Jeet Kune Do schools are alike, but they all share the same solid foundation as taught by its creator.
-You can be sure to learn many combat strategies, striking techniques and a variety of unique moves you can use for self-defense.
+You can be sure to learn many combat strategies, striking techniques, and a variety of unique moves you can use for self-defense.
 JKD is best for those who have plenty of time and wish to compile the best techniques for a one-of-a-kind style.

-Because Jeet Kune Do is deep there are many moves you can use for a variety of self-defense scenarios.
+Because Jeet Kune Do is deep, there are many moves you can use for a variety of self-defense scenarios.
 The trick is to find the right one and train for it as hard as you can.

 - Traditional Japanese Jiu Jitsu

 This martial art started in Japan and was one of the fighting techniques taught to samurais.
-It may be hard to picture a samurai without a sword, but sometimes their weapons get lost while in the battlefield.
-The Japanese thought about adding a martial art that could prove to be as deadly as a samurai with a blade, and thus Jujutsu was born.
+It may be hard to picture a samurai without a sword, but sometimes their weapons get lost on the battlefield.
+The Japanese thought about adding a martial art that could prove to be as deadly as a samurai with a blade, thus Jujutsu was born.